swcarpentry-ja/python-novice-gapminder/_episodes/03-types-conversion.md

 > ## Arithmetic with Different Types
 >
-> Which of the following will print 2.0?
+> Which of the following will return the floating point number `2.0`?
 > Note: there may be more than one right answer.
 >
 > ~~~